jakejurado/Ceremony_Builder/docs/aws.md

-#AWS
+# AWS

+## Overview:
+AWS EC2 holds the app.
+The AWS Secret Manager holds the .env.local file.

-##Updating the EC2 with the current github version.
+## Updating the EC2 with the current github version.
 0. open terminal on the mac.
 1. navigate to the folder that holds the private key.
 2. run the command: